-This transfer program is for those seeking a baccalaureate degree in business education and planning to enter the teaching profession.
-Students entering this program should have an advisor in both Business and Education.
-In addition to the courses recommended for the Associate in Science degree for Business Education-General, the following Business courses are suggested.
+A transfer program for those seeking a baccalaureate degree in business education and planning to enter the teaching profession.
+Students entering this program should have an advisor in Business and Education.
+In addition to the courses recommended for the Associate in Science degree for Business Education-General, the following courses are suggested.